bozotics/bozotics.github.io/_posts/2020-04-02-the-march-goes-on.md

 ---
 author: Kai Cong
 title: The March goes on
-tags: [Electronics, Mechanical, Monthly, Programming, Soccer Lightweight, Soccer Open]
+tags: [Electronics, Mechanical, Monthly, Programming]
+categories: [Soccer Lightweight, Soccer Open]
 ---
 >By March, the worst of the winter would be over.
 The snow would thaw, the rivers begin to run and the world would wake into itself again.
 >